Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 {
 name: STR // object name,
 type: "folder" // the type of folder objects is always "folder"
-path: STR // path to the metadata file that contains information about the folder },
+ref: STR // ref of the metadata file that contains information about the folder },
 ```